Utah/Statistical claims

 Our findings show that all Utahns, including Mormons, are suffering from an enormous bankruptcy glut, but Mormons are not experiencing it any more than any other Utahn.
 Our data reveal that in Utah non-Mormons are 4.6 percent more likely than their Mormon counterparts to find themselves in bankruptcy court.
 [16]

-Counsel of LDS Church leaders
+Counsel of Church leaders

 The advice and teaching of LDS general authorities has been consistent since the foundation of the Church: Latter-day Saints should get out of debt and stay out of debt.
 In October 2001 General Conference, President Gordon B. Hinckley taught: